miriammenzel/PLImig/README.md

 To better understand the brain's function and treat neurological diseases, a detailed reconstruction of the intricate and densely grown nerve fiber network is needed.
 The method 3D polarized light imaging (3D-PLI) has been developed a decade ago to analyze the three-dimensional course of nerve fibre pathways in brain tissue with micrometer resolution ([Axer et al. 2011](https://doi.org/10.1016/j.neuroimage.2010.08.075)).
 While the in-plane fiber directions can be determined with high accuracy, the computation of the out-of-plane fiber inclinations is more challenging because they are derived from the amplitude of the birefringence signals (retardation), which depends e.g. on the amount of nerve fibers.
 Here, we introduce an automated, optimized computation of the fiber inclinations, allowing for a much faster, reproducible determination of fiber orientations in 3D-PLI.
 Depending on the degree of myelination, the algorithm uses different models (transmittance-weighted, unweighted, or a linear combination), allowing to account for regionally specific behavior.
 As the algorithm is parallelized and GPU optimized, and uses images from standard 3D-PLI (retardation and transmittance), it can be applied to large data sets, also from previous measurements.

-The software uses the (normalized) transmittance and retardation images from 3D-PLI measurements as input and computes the corresponding HM-probability and inclination images.
+The software uses the (normalized) transmittance and retardation images from 3D-PLI measurements as input and computes parameter maps showing the fibers with high myelination (HM), low myelination (LM), a high myelination probability map (P_HM) and the inclination.
 Common image formats (TIFF, NIfTI, HDF5) are supported.
 The computation runs completely automatically and requires no additional parameters.
 For testing purposes and to study different scenarios (e.g. unweighted vs. transmittance-weighted model), the user can define specific parameters for different steps in the computation.

 The software uses CUDA for the GPU implementation, OpenCV as image container, and OpenMP (supporting multi-platform shared-memory multiprocessing programming).